naszilla/reczilla/RecSys2019_DeepLearning_Evaluation/GCP_README.md

 **Note:** You can use the machine image "reczilla-v2" which already includes the data, github repo, and python environment for this project.
 (See below.)

-## Machine Image: reczilla-v4
+## Machine Image: reczilla-v5

 The directory `/home/shared` contains all datasets and code for the reczilla project.
 Everyone should have read/write/execute permissions on `/home/shared`. if not, you can change whatever you'd like with sudo.

 ### Github ssh Credentials

 In order to pull/push from/to the reczilla github repo, you'll need github credentials on the GCP instance.
-Here are two options, Option 1 is preferred.
+The easiest way to do this is with SSH agent forwarding.

-#### Option 1: ssh agent forwarding
+#### ssh agent forwarding instructions

 1. If you don't already have an ssh keypair that authenticates you with github, [create one and add it to your account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).